-In discussions with OEWD regarding NCP employment needs, DCSS and community providers recommended more services and supports for NCP in the following areas: employer engagement strategies to incentivize placement and destignatize wage garnishment; job training and workforce services at jails and prison with pipelines to jobs; co-location of a DCSS case worker with workforce providers; establishing a single point of contact for DCSS with OEWD and other workforce partners; training at different locations with consideration given to community development and gang turf issues; and replication of the Transitions SF pilot project.
+In discussions with OEWD regarding NCP employment needs, DCSS and community providers recommended more services and supports for NCPs in the following areas: employer engagement strategies to incentivize placement and destigmatize wage garnishment; job training and workforce services at jails and prison with pipelines to jobs; co-location of a DCSS case worker with workforce providers; establishing a single point of contact for DCSS with OEWD and other workforce partners; training at different locations with consideration given to community development and gang turf issues; and replication of the Transitions SF pilot project.

-In 2014, DCSS, OEWD, and Goodwill Industries partnered on the "Transitions SF" project, a Department of Labor grant-funded project that provided transitional jobs for NCP which postponed wage assignment, included job readiness training, transitional job placement, and ongoing financial incentives for participants.
+In 2014, DCSS, OEWD, and Goodwill Industries partnered on the "Transitions SF" project, a Department of Labor grant-funded pilot to support NCPs in an experimental service delivery system which postponed wage assignment, included job readiness training, transitional job placement, and ongoing financial incentives for participants.
 DCSS and OEWD agree that this pilot project was an excellent effort towards coordinating the two systems, and the agencies are exploring avenues to replicate this successful collaborative effort without the additional grant resources that made the original program possible.